 Board of Directors

-CREAN’s board of directors are board members are experienced educators, researchers, and administrators with a long track record of success.
+CREAN’s board of directors are experienced educators, researchers, and administrators with a long track record of success.
 Our staff work with clients, local organizations, community leaders, and policy makers to help vulnerable youth build a brighter future.

-Racialized youth make up the majority of our staff, board, and volunteers.
+We are BIPOC (Black, Indigenous, People of Colour) led.
+Racialized individuals make up the majority of our staff, board, and volunteers.

 In addition to speaking English, our team is also fluent in French, Mandarin, Creole, Hindi, Tibetan, and Punjabi.